-13.2 Tao's Python Command
+13.2 Tao's Pipe Command

-Tao's python (§11.19) command was developed to:
+Tao's pipe (§11.17) command was developed to:

 - Standardize output of information (data, parameters, etc.) from Tao to simplify the task of interfacing Tao to external programs especially scripting languages like Python. - Act as an intermediate layer for the control of Tao by such things as machine online control programs or the planned graphical user interface for Tao.